Top of the page

-A cough is how your child's body responds to something that bothers his or her throat or airways.
+A cough is how your child's body responds to something that bothers your child's throat or airways.
 Many things can cause a cough.
-Your child might cough because of a cold or the flu, bronchitis, or asthma.
+Your child might cough because of a cold or influenza (flu), bronchitis, or asthma.
 Cigarette smoke, post-nasal drip, allergies, and stomach acid that backs up into the throat also can cause coughs.

 A cough is a symptom, not a disease.
 Most coughs stop when the cause, such as a cold, goes away.
 You can take a few steps at home to help your child cough less and feel better.